netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 Drops flows to or from private IP addresses;
 converts any timestamps in milliseconds to seconds;
 drops events with timestamps more than a year in the past or (10 sec) in the future;
-does some data type conversions;
-adds @ingest_time (this is mainly for developers).
+sets duration and rates to 0 if duration is <= 0.002 sec (because tiny durations/few samples lead to inaccurate rates)

 ### 15-sensor-specific-changes.conf

 Makes any changes to fields needed for specific sensors.
-This config currently provides 1) the ability to drop all flows that do not use interfaces (ifindexes) in a specfied list, 2) the ability to change the sensor name for flows from a specified sensor which go through a certain interface, and 3) the ability to apply a sampling rate correction manually for named sensors.
+This config currently provides 1) the ability to drop all flows that do not use interfaces (ifindexes) in a specfied list; lists can be sensor-specific, 2) the ability to change the sensor name for flows from a specified sensor which use a certain interface, and 3) the ability to apply a sampling rate correction manually for named sensors.
 You may edit the file in a bare-metal installation and specify everything explicitly (upgrades will not overwrite this config) or you may use the environment file specified in the systemd unit file.
 For Docker installations, use the .env file to specifiy the parameters.
 By default, this config will do nothing since the flags will be set to False.

 ### 20-add_id.conf